Shakthi Vasudevan: Career

 Following a four years hiatus, he returned with the new screen name of Sakthivel Vasu in the police thriller Tharkappu (2016).
 Portraying a cop who is under fire for human rights violations, a critic from The Times of India wrote Shakthi "does his best" but the "monologuing becomes hilarious after a point".
 The film had a low profile release and received generally unfavourable reviews.
 He was then cast by his father again in the Kannada horror comedy, Shivalinga (2016), in the role of a Muslim butcher whose spirit haunts a house.
 The film was profitable venture, winning good reviews while a critic from the Bangalore Mirror added Shakthi "does make a mark".
 He was subsequently selected to reprise the role in the Tamil remake of the same name, where critics praised his performance stating he "has given a commendable performance in the film and turns emotional in the pre-climax sequence" and that "he has done full justice to it".
 However his next film, the crime thriller 7 Naatkal (2017), again garnered mixed reviews and fared poorly at the box office.

-In 2017, Shakthi took part in the Tamil reality television show, Bigg Boss hosted by Kamal Haasan in Star Vijay.
+In 2017, Shakthi took part in the first season of the Tamil reality television show, Bigg Boss hosted by Kamal Haasan in Star Vijay.
 During his stay in the house, he was widely criticised for making sexist remarks and for his harsh, inhumane treatment of actress Oviya.
 Post her departure, Oviya later called on audiences to forgive Shakthi for his behaviour.
 During his time on the show, he attracted attention for his regular usage of the word "trigger", with audiences and social media users dubbing him as "Trigger Star" or as "Trigger Shakthi" as a result.